tripal/private_biodata/README.md

 3. Go to Manage Display and make sure the "Keep Private" field is near the top of the page and not disabled.
 4. Go to the organism page you want to keep private (e.g. Citrus cinensus from the Tripal Tutorial) and click on edit at the top of the page.
 5. Select the checkbox which says "Keep Private" and then save the page.
 You will now see a note near the top of your page saying the page is private!
 6. Go to Admin > People > Permissions and set the "View Private Organism" permission to the role you want to see private pages.
-Any existing page where you haven't selected "Kepp Private" will still have it's original permissions!
+Any existing page where you haven't selected "Keep Private" will still have it's original permissions!

 ## Automated Testing